Kanaka Rajan: Modelling feature selectivity

 In Rajan's postdoctoral work with Bialek, she explored an innovative method for modelling the neural phenomenon of feature selectivity.
 Feature selectivity is the idea that neurons are tuned to respond to specific and discrete components of the incoming sensory information, and later these individual components are merged to generate an overall perception of the sensory landscape.
 To understand how the brain might receive complex inputs but detect individual features, Rajan treated the problem like a dimensionality reduction instead of the typical linear model approach.
 Rajan showed, using quadratic forms as features of a stimulus, that the maximally informative variables can be found without prior assumptions of their characteristics.
 This approach allows for unbiased estimates of the receptive fields for stimuli.

 Recurrent neural network modelling

 Rajan then worked with David Tank to show that sequential activation of neurons, a common feature in working memory and decision making, can be demonstrated when starting from neural network models with random connectivity.
-The process, termed “Partial In-Network Training”, is used as both model and to match real neural data from the posterior parietal cortex during behavior.
+The process, termed "Partial In-Network Training", is used as both model and to match real neural data from the posterior parietal cortex during behavior.
 Rather than feedforward connections, the neural sequences in their model propagate through the network via recurrent synaptic interactions as well as being guided by external inputs.
-Their modelling highlighted the potential that learning can derive from highly unstructured network architectures.
+Their modeling highlighted the potential that learning can derive from highly unstructured network architectures.
 This work uncovered how sensitivity to natural stimuli arises in neurons, how this selectivity influences sensorimotor learning, and how the neural sequences observed in different brain regions arise from minimally plastic, largely disordered circuits – published in Neuron.